redhat-nfvpe/onap-lab-experimental/doc/cloud.md

 We have a script to create a "hello world" example:

-    ./create-hello-world
+    ./create-simple-project test hello-world

-This creates a `test` project with its own network, subnet, and router that used the `public` network as its external gateway.
+This creates a `test` project with its own `test.private` network, subnet, and router that used the `public` network as its external gateway.
 We make sure the project's `default` security group rules allow for ping (ICMP) and ssh.
-We then create a server named `hello-world` with a new `test` keypair and assign it a floating IP (again on the `public` network).
-Give the server a minute or two to startup, and then you can ssh into the fully functioning virtual machine using the private key, e.g.:
+We then create a server named `hello-world` with a new `test` keypair, create and attach a 2 GB volume to it, and finally assign it a floating IP (again on the `public` network).

+You can ssh into the fully functioning virtual machine using the private key, e.g.:

     ./ssh-virtual -i ~/openstack-keypairs/test centos@10.0.0.210

+You must manually format and mount the attached volume:

+    sudo mkfs.ext4 /dev/vdb
+    sudo mount /dev/vdb /mnt

 When done testing, you can delete the project and all its resources using our `delete-project`
 script: